Study of Maternal Near Miss and Maternal Mortality in a Tertiary Care Hospital QC01-QC06

 A-1/7, Paschim Vihar, New Delhi, India.

-Aim: To determine the incidence and cause of Maternal Near Miss cases and Maternal deaths in a tertiary care hospital and identify gaps in the existing Health system in India and determine an approach to resolve them.
+Aim: To determine the incidence and cause of MNM cases and Maternal deaths in a tertiary care hospital and identify gaps in the existing Health system in India and determine an approach to resolve them.

-Conclusion: The most common cause of Maternal Near Miss was haemorrhage, mostly, post-partum haemorrhage.
-Mothers will benefit by up gradation of the infrastructure of the peripheral health centres (like ensuring availability of blood banks, round the clock operation theatre facility, magnesium sulphate for seizure prophylaxis etc.,) along with a network of referral linkage to ensure speedy and appropriate referrals.
+Conclusion: The most common cause of MNM was haemorrhage, mostly, post-partum haemorrhage.
+Mothers will benefit by up-gradation of the infrastructure of the peripheral health centres (like ensuring availability of blood banks, round the clock operation theatre facility, magnesium sulphate for seizure prophylaxis etc.,) along with a network of referral linkage to ensure speedy and appropriate referrals.